Inside: Learn four essential ways to be the best parent to your teenager while also enjoying this stage of their growth and development.

 Retire the iron fist and let a trusting relationship based on love and respect do the talking.
 Research has consistently found that positive child-parent relationships are associated with better academic, social, and emotional and behavioral outcomes.
 Here are some ways parents can foster a close connection with their teen.

 - Listen more than you talk.
 Way more.
-Your teen is majorly turned off by lectures and harsh judgements.
+Your teen is majorly turned off by lectures and harsh judgments.
 Empathize with them before responding.
 Affirm and validate their feelings, even when they may not always exemplify the picture of logic or reason.

 - Communicate with respect.
 Due to teenage moodiness and irritability, disagreements with your teen are inevitable.
 However, they don’t need to damage the connection with your child.
 Monitor your tone of voice and nonverbal cues with your teen.
 If they feel respected, they will be more respectful of others, while also learning important communication skills to take out into the world.